nokchalatte/taylor-swift-lyrics/README.md

-# Taylor Swift Lyric Scraper

-This dataset includes all Taylor Swift songs and their lyrics for analysis!
+# Taylor Swift Lyrics and Analysis

-You can use it to scrape Taylor Swift songs yourself (or modify it to make it work for other artists!) or use the data found in `songs.csv` and `lyrics.csv`.
-Happy analysis!
+## How to Use

+1. Create a `local.py` file with your Genius access token.

+## Acknowledgements

+Thank you very much to [@shaynak](https://github.com/shaynak) for the template!